chloelovesdev/catbot/README.md

 # catbot

-A [Matrix](https://matrix.org/) bot using the library [matrix-nio](https://github.com/poljar/matrix-nio) and [Docker](https://www.docker.com/) for running sandboxed code, allowing users to write their own factoid commands which can perform any task required.
+A [Matrix](https://matrix.org/) bot using the library [matrix-nio](https://github.com/poljar/matrix-nio) and [Docker](https://www.docker.com/) (specifically [aiodocker](https://github.com/aio-libs/aiodocker)) for running sandboxed code, allowing users to write their own factoid commands which can perform any task required.
 The bot creates a new process every time it is invited to a room, where it can then be configured for that channel by a management interface.

 Factoid commands and module commands support input/output redirection between themselves.
 So, for example, it is possible to do the following: